 - Eating too much or not enough

 - Feeling nervous, jumpy and panicky

 Don’t freak out if you have one or two of these symptoms, it doesn’t mean you’re getting sick.
-If you’re feeling stressed already, you might well be reading the list and thinking ‘that’s me!
-Oh God, they’re going to have me locked up!’
+If you’re feeling stressed already, you might find yourself reading the list and thinking “that’s me!”

 It’s only if these feelings don’t go away, or build up into a giant barrier between you and the life you want to be living that it’s time to seek help.

 How to get help if you feel like you’re going insane

 Whether you think you’re experiencing is a short term blip or something more serious, you deserve support.
 Here are some ideas to hopefully help.

 - Talk to someone.
 Anyone you trust.
 A friend, sibling – anyone you know will listen to you and help you sort out what’s going on in your head.

 - Read our Understanding Depression article and do the NHS Mood Self-Assessment quiz.